-The product Oracle Database 11g Enterprise Edition with Oracle Database Vault, Release 11.1.0.7 with Critical Patch Updates up to and including July 2009 has undergone the certification procedure at BSI.
+The product Oracle Database 11g Standard Edition and Standard Edition One, Release 11.1.0.7 with Critical Patch Updates up to and including July 2009 has undergone the certification procedure at BSI.
 This is a re-certification based on BSI-DSZ-CC-0403-2008.
 Specific results from the evaluation process BSI-DSZ-CC-0403-2008 were re-used.

-The evaluation of the product Oracle Database 11g Enterprise Edition with Oracle Database Vault, Release 11.1.0.7 with Critical Patch Updates up to and including July 2009 was conducted by atsec information security GmbH.
+The evaluation of the product Oracle Database 11g Standard Edition and Standard Edition One, Release 11.1.0.7 with Critical Patch Updates up to and including July 2009 was conducted by atsec information security GmbH.
 The evaluation was completed on 16 September 2009.
 The atsec information security GmbH is an evaluation facility (ITSEF)6 recognised by the certification body of BSI.